ucg8j/blog/posts/how-to-deploy-plotlys-dash-using-shinyproxy.md

     ):
 ```

 As Frederick said, the request should not have the `'/'` prefix in the GET request.
 Unsurprisingly, having `'//'` in your request paths is not good practice (see this [SO answer](https://stackoverflow.com/a/20524044/3691003) and [this one](https://stackoverflow.com/a/10161264/3691003)) as it can cause problems depending on how requests are handled.
-The [software layers of Shinyproxy](/shiny-containers-with-shinyproxy/#post-content) are reasonably complex with requests being handled my multiple technologies.
+The [software layers of Shinyproxy](/shiny-containers-with-shinyproxy/) are reasonably complex with requests being handled by multiple technologies.
 The best solution after this trouble-shooting exercise is to use the following code in your Dash app.

 ```python
 # In order to work on shinyproxy (and perhaps other middleware)